datanav/docs/technical/webcrm-exact.rst

      - "string"

-Webcrm Organisations to Exact Accounts
+WebCRM Organisations to Exact Accounts
 --------------------------------------
-Every Webcrm Organisations will be synchronized with a Exact Accounts.
+Every WebCRM Organisations will be synchronized with a Exact Accounts.

-Once a link between a Webcrm Organisations and a Exact Accounts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Exact Accounts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Exact Accounts:
+The following properties are synchronized between a WebCRM Organisations and a Exact Accounts:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Exact Accounts Property
      - Exact Data Type
    * - OrganisationName